LAYTONWOOHBILL/LAYTONWOOHBILL/README.md

 ### Hi there 👋

-Wilson is passionate about machine learning, full stack development and music.
+I'm passionate about machine learning, backend development and music.
 He is currently a master student at DePaul University studying computer science and concentrating on artificial intelligence.

 - 🔭 I’m currently working on Django backend and search engine
 - 🌱 I’m currently learning object oriented programming and functional programming in DePaul.